google-research/nisaba/nisaba/scripts/brahmic/data/Beng/mni/README.md

 transducers, they are designed to be used by custom transducer pipeline implementing Bengali to Meetei Mayek transliteration.

+## A note on tone marking

+Insofar as the Meetei Mayek heavy tone marker (*lum iyek*) is concerned, it looks like there is no way in Bengali to show the heavy tone marker.
+It seems that some purists, to indicate the heavy tone marker, use a short `/i/` vowel sign in Bengali.
+Apperently this is not advisable since this is not an accepted convention.
+The heavy tone marker is therefore guessed from the context.

+## Sources

 This implementation is based on the following sources:

 1. Kishorjit NongmeikapamNingombam Herojit SinghSonia ThoudamSivaji